Antoney20/Antoney20/README.md

 ## Currently working on:

 - 🔭 I’m currently working on creating a **dynamic web application** using React and Django.
 While harnessing the capabilities of Django rest Framework to create the API's endpoints. <br>The backend is to be hosted on google cloud, and frontend UI on Firebase.
 Its gonna be exciting⚡⚡⚡.<br>
-- 👯 Fell free to collaborate with Me ✨ ...
+- 👯 Feel free to collaborate with Me ✨ ...
 ## About me
 <ul> :book: Graduate - Bachelor's degree. <b>Software Engineering</b> ✨ .</ul>
 <ul>💻 Most used line of code git commit -m "fixing bug--bugname--"</ul>